-Dahlan has also been integral in a massive U.S., Israeli, UAE program to move Balkans sourced weapons to conflicts.
-Investigations that beginning in 2012 over 1.2 billion dollars-worth of weapons were sourced from Bosnia, Bulgaria, Croatia, Czech Republic, Montenegro Slovakia, Serbia, and Romania and sold to legitimate customers like Saudi Arabia, Jordan, UAE, and Turkey for use by factions in Syria and later Yemen.
+Dahlan has been integral in a massive US, Israeli, and UAE program to move Balkans sourced weapons to conflicts.
+Investigations beginning in 2012 found that over $1.2 billion worth of weapons were sourced from Bosnia, Bulgaria, Croatia, the Czech Republic, Montenegro, Slovakia, Serbia, and Romania.
+The sales were made to legitimate customers like Saudi Arabia, Jordan, UAE, and Turkey for use by factions in Syria, and later Yemen.
 Many of these weapons bankrolled by Saudi Arabia were diverted to Somalia, Libya, Egypt, and other nations and found their way into militias and terrorist groups.

-Mark Voloshin and Slobodan Tesic were also part of this massive transfer of weaponry in Dahlan’s case.
-The middleman Slobodan Tesic, who was sanctioned by the UN for arms sales to Liberia and by the US in 2017.
-A long time operative in the Balkans arms trade introduced the Prince and Dahlan to Tesic.
-Prince’s attempts were short lived but Dahlan’s relationship with Tesic prospered.
+Mark Voloshin and Slobodan Tesic were also part of this transfer of weaponry in Dahlan’s case.
+The middleman, Slobodan Tesic, was sanctioned by the UN and the US for arms sales to Liberia in 2017.
+A long time operative in the Balkans arms trade introduced Prince and Dahlan to Tesic.
+Prince’s attempts were short-lived but Dahlan’s relationship with Tesic prospered.
 This relationship also demonstrates that he has been involved in the illegal side of this business.
 Such brokers are capable of offering weapons with cloned or no serial numbers along with providing logistical support.

-Tesic uses arms factories in Serbia and Croatia orders the factories to manufacture demanded arms and ammunition and sends them to warehouses, most of which are located in Cyprus.
+Tesic uses arms factories in Serbia and Croatia.
+He orders the factories to manufacture demanded arms and ammunition and sends them to warehouses, most of which are located in Cyprus.
 He outsources the logistical needs to other companies.
-He also does business with International Global Group, which is a UAE firm owned by Tahnoon Nayhan, the head of the SSD and member of the Emirati royal family.
+He also does business with International Global Group, which is a UAE firm owned by Tahnoon Nahyan, the head of the SSD and member of the Emirati royal family.

 Mark Voloshin’s expertise is air logistics.
-His first task was to create an air bridge between Serbia and Egypt since Dahlan had a warehouse in the latter.
-Voloshin was experienced in this job as he provided aerial logistical support toward several countries, including Kazakhstan, Yemen, Burma, Sri Lanka and North Korea.
+His first task was to create an air bridge between Serbia and Egypt since Dahlan had established a warehouse in the latter.
+Voloshin was experienced and he provided aerial logistical support for several countries, including Kazakhstan, Yemen, Burma, Sri Lanka and North Korea.
 Source A believes that Voloshin was using IL-76 cargo planes, Kazakh registered air permits and Eastern European flight crews who can fly into conflict areas and cross borders illegally.
-Some of these carriers like Sigma Airlines, Janis and Azee Air were recently deregistered due to UN pressure in September of 2020 but reregistered in Kazakhstan.
-It should be noted that the UN estimated that in just Libya alone over 80,000 tons of weapons, cash and other supplies were estimated to be airlifted into Libya and Egypt between January 2020 and August 2020 by two or more UAE chartered IL-76s of Sigma and other linked Kazak registered airlines.
+Some of these carriers like Sigma Airlines, Janis and Azee Air were recently deregistered in September 2020 due to UN pressure.
+However, they were re-registered in Kazakhstan.
 Daily flights of two IL-76s flew without AIS beacons to supply the Eastern Libya forces of Khalifa Haftar and the LNA.
-In all journalists have uncovered 68 flights.
+All in all, journalists have uncovered 68 flights.

-What began as Timber Sycamore in 2013, a way to defeat the growth of ISIS in Syria by training rebels in Jordan mutated into a arms sale free for all.
+What began as Timber Sycamore in 2013, a way to defeat the growth of ISIS in Syria by training rebels in Jordan, mutated into an arms sale free-for-all.
 The Free Syrian Army and the attempt to train rebels failed miserably.
 These weapons were dumped into military bases in Saudi Arabia and the UAE then delivered to military command centers in Turkey and Jordan.
 Soon the weapons began appearing in Egypt, Yemen, and Libya.

-In 2011 the Saudis and Qataris had early purchased vast amounts of weapons from Libya for distribution to Syrian rebels This haphazard program was taken over by the U.S. in 2012 with Jordan and Turkey being training bases.
-By 2016 the weapons meant to defeat terrorists were in the hands of dozens of terrorist groups.
-The secret billion-dollar program was shut in July of 2017 by Mike Pompeo.
-This is not to be confused with the half billion-dollar Pentagon program to train and arm 15,000 Syrian rebels that started under General Petraeus in the summer of 2012 and was canceled in 2015 after fielding only a few dozen Syrian rebels.
+In 2011, the Saudis and Qataris had early purchased vast amounts of weapons from Libya to distribute to the Syrian rebels.
+This haphazard program was taken over by the US in 2012 with training bases located in Jordan and Turkey.
+By 2016, the weapons meant to defeat terrorists were in the hands of dozens of terrorist groups.
+The secret billion-dollar program was shut down in July 2017 by Mike Pompeo.
+This is not to be confused with the half-billion-dollar Pentagon program to train and arm 15,000 Syrian rebels that started under General Petraeus in the summer of 2012 and was canceled in 2015 after fielding only a few dozen Syrian rebels.

 It would be wrong to simplify the flow of weapons or the relationship between the UAE and Serbia.
-Some of these weapons were for the global push against ISIS by the U.S. Special Operations Command and a contracting entity called the Picatinny Arsenal in New Jersey.
-SOCOM wanted to stockpile soviet style infantry weapons for use against ISIS, al Shabab, Al Qaeda and any number of terrorist groups across the Middle East and Africa.
+Some of these weapons were for the global push against ISIS by the US Special Operations Command and a contracting entity called Picatinny Arsenal in New Jersey.
+SOCOM wanted to stockpile Soviet-style infantry weapons for use against ISIS, al Shabab, Al Qaeda and any number of terrorist groups across the Middle East and Africa.
 The Balkans pipeline expanded to eastern Europe.
-The U.S. military hired thirteen contracting companies to procure and deliver these weapons with less than spectacular results.
-Four were convicted of fraud and other crimes and various government agencies in countries like Jordan resold weapons at local arms markets.
-The goal was to procure $2.2 billion in weapons and distribute them where needed (separate from the original CIA program called Sage Timber.
+The US military hired 13 contracting companies to procure and deliver these weapons with less than spectacular results.
+Four were convicted of fraud and other crimes.
+Various government agencies in countries like Jordan re–sold weapons at local arms markets.
+The goal was to procure $2.2 billion in weapons and distribute them where needed (separate from the original CIA program called Sage Timber).

-All in all, Serbia has been the main arms manufacture system for the conflicts and wars in the Middle East and North Africa as the Gulf countries found a safe haven to have arms manufactured legally to be used illegally.
-In return, their direct investment in Serbia has prospered the country or at least the brokers, including top politicians.
+All in all, Serbia has been the main arms manufacture system for the conflicts and wars in the Middle East and North Africa.
+Gulf countries found a safe haven to have arms manufactured legally to be used illegally.
+In return, their direct investment in Serbia has helped the country prosper, or rather line the pockets of the brokers, including top politicians.
 Dahlan, who had already began investing in Serbia along with Montenegro together with some of his family members and comrades from the Fatah Party, has been the man, who gave Serbia’s key to MBZ.

 Since his expel from Palestine in 2011, Mohammed Dahlan sought refuge in Abu Dhabi.
 His relationship with the UAE seems to be mutually…